Safety checks and inspections

 AUVIS inspection reports are valid for 42 days from the date of inspection.
 This means that you’ll need to use the report to conduct a transaction with Transport for NSW within 42 days of having the inspection.

 Inspection stations and examiners

-Vehicle examiners must be accredited by Roads and Maritime under the Authorised Inspection Scheme before they’re allowed to inspect your vehicle.
-Different stations are authorised to examine different vehicles types – this ensures that examiners are qualified and that specific safety standards for different vehicle types are met.
+Vehicle examiners must be accredited by Transport for NSW under the Authorised Inspection Scheme before they’re allowed to inspect your vehicle.

 Information for vehicle examiners and AIS station proprietors